Code-the-Dream-School/node-essentials/assignments/assignment10-deployment.md

    npx prisma migrate deploy
    ```

-   This command creates the tables your app needs in the Neon databsae, according to the schema in your Prisma schema file.
+   This command creates the tables your app needs in the Neon database, according to the schema in your Prisma schema file.

 5. Start up your app.
 Test it with Postman.
 Of course, as you are using a new database, the user entries you created with register are not present yet, nor are any task entries.
 So, create new ones.
 Everything should work as before.
 Then try it with the sample front end.
 Everything should work as before.